Many apps require a simple table of data to perform a number of essential tasks. One way to add this data is through a Local DB, short for database.

 You may want to update the data in your Local DB from the app itself.
 At the moment, you can only update a specific cell.
 We are hoping to add the ability to add and delete an entire row.
 Any updates you make to the table from the app will only be seen by the specific user of the app.
 To make changes that will be reflected across all apps, we suggest you use the Airtable component where data is stored n the cloud.

-Updates the data in a specified column and row with a value
+Updates the data in a specified

 At present, changes made to your Local DB data will not be stored across app sessions.
 If you want the changes to your data to be stored across app sessions, you can use an Airtable component, whose data is stored in the cloud, or use stored variables to store data locally, either as strings of text or as objects with multiple properties.
 Date stored with the Data Sources component is also persistent across app sessions.